Charlie Hunter: Biography

 By the end of the decade, Hunter’s innovative and pioneering contributions to the jazz genre had significantly reshaped its landscape, earning him a place among the most influential jazz artists of the 21st century.

 During the 2019 pandemic, Hunter turned his attention towards music production and long-distance collaborations.
-This led to the creation of Wheelhouse Beats, a groundbreaking metronome app featuring some of today’s most notable drummers.
+This led to the creation of Wheelhouse Beats, a metronome app featuring some notable drummers.
 Furthermore, Hunter founded SideHustle Records, his personal record label and artist development house.
 As a staunch advocate for artist rights, he gained control of his master recordings, which he subsequently remastered and reissued.
 SideHustle Records’ artist development house is committed to nurturing emerging talent.
-Occasionally teaming up with The Little Village Foundation, a non-profit organization known for its dedication to promoting and preserving diverse cultural expressions, Hunter works to amplify new voices and talents and build a more inclusive music community.
+Occasionally teaming up with The Little Village Foundation, a non-profit organization known for promoting and preserving diverse cultural expressions, Hunter works to amplify new voices and talents, and build a more inclusive music community.
 His various collaborations are instrumental in escalating the careers of many budding artists, further establishing his reputation as a producer, collaborator and mentor.

 After a long-distance collaboration, former Blue Note label mate and GRAMMY award-winning vocalist, Kurt Elling, alongside Hunter, Corey Fonville, and DJ Harrison (Butcher Brown), debuted their innovative band, SuperBlue, in late 2020.
 Their unique blend of traditional jazz elements with modern influences heralds a new era of music exploration.
 Following their debut, the band embarked on several international tours and released four LPs.
 SuperBlue has been nominated twice for the GRAMMY awards.